BalaM314/BalaM314/README.md

 * [Flarogus Texture](https://github.com/BalaM314/flarogus-texture): a Mindustry mod that adds flarogus, but differently.
 Very small.
 ## Programming languages I know

-Really well:
+Extremely well:
 * Javascript: second best language of all time
 * Typescript: MOST EPIC LANGUAGE OF ALL TIME

+Really well:
 * HTML: definitely a programming language

+Well:
+* Java: not as bad as I thought it was.

 Decently:
 * CSS: is extremely painful
-* Java: not as bad as I thought it was.
 * Python: yes I am the only person in the entire universe that doesn't like python.
 * I made stuff on an arduino a long time back so I technically know C?
 * Rust: am still learning it.
 Looks really good.